heilaaks/snippy/docs/dev/SCRIBBLING.md

 ## snippets: search with regepx filter
-snippy search --sall . --flter <regexp>                     # search --filter to match only commands (DONE) snippy search --sall . --flter <regexp>                     # search --filter not to match (DONE) snippy search --all --sall . --filter <regexp>              # search --filter to match only commands from category --all (DONE)
+snippy search --sall . --flter <regexp>                     # search --filter to match only commands (DONE) snippy search --sall . --flter <regexp>                     # search --filter not to match (DONE) snippy search --scat all --sall . --filter <regexp>         # search --filter to match only commands from category --scat all (DONE)

 ## snippets: search with content
 snippy search -c <content>                                  # search --content to match content (DONE)